What Does the Gradient Tell When Attacking the Graph Structure: Preliminaries

-Due to the sparsity and discreteness of the graph structure, attackers cannot follow the example of Projected Gradient Descent (PGD) \cite{madry2017towards} with superimposed saliency.
-Under the constraint elaborated by Equation \eqref{eq_edge_budget}, Zugner et al. first propose a greedy algorithm for the attack model \cite{zugner2019adversarial}.
-The greedy algorithm makes the attacker adopt only the edge with the most significant gradient values as the perturbation in each call to the saliency map.
-Each perturbation is considered a bi-level optimization problem in which the model is retrained on the perturbed graph and generates perturbations for the next stage.
+Under the constraint elaborated by Equation \eqref{eq_edge_budget}, Zugner et al. \cite{zugner2019adversarial} first propose a greedy algorithm employed on the gradient-based attack model.
+The greedy algorithm makes the attacker adopt only the edge with the most significant gradient values as the perturbation in each call to the gradient saliency.
 Greedy edge perturbation at each stage is formulated as:

 where $\theta^{(t)}$ denotes the parameter matrices of the surrogate model by minimizing a cross-entropy training loss $\mathcal{L}_{train}$.
 The general form of $f_\theta$ is a standard Graph Convolutional Network (GCN):